-Selected under the 2019 FOA, the GVIC was awarded a \$1.4 million cooperative grant to line approximately 1.0 mile of their main irrigation canal within the Grand Valley.
+Selected under the 2019 NOFO, the GVIC was awarded a \$1.4 million cooperative grant to line approximately 1.0 mile of their main irrigation canal within the Grand Valley.
 This will result in a salt load reduction of approximately 743 tons annually at a cost effectiveness of \$62.70 per ton.
 The canal lining will consist of a 30-mil PVC membrane with 3-4 inches of shotcrete cover.
 The cooperative agreement was executed in July 2020.
-Construction began in November 2021 and projected to be completed in September 30, 2025.
+Construction began in November 2021 and was completed September 30, 2024.